liangrj2014/ISPD24_contest/index.md

 Total\_WL = WL\_M1 + WL\_M2 + WL\_M3 = 975.

 This routing solution necessitates the use of four vias, comprising two vias transitioning from metal 1 to metal 2, and an additional two vias from metal 2 to metal 3.

-% Also, 4 vias are required for this routing solution, with 2 vias from metal 1 to metal 2 and another 2 vias from metal 2 to metal 3.

 To be considered valid, a global routing solution for a net must ensure that all pins of the net are covered by its wires, and the wires collectively form a connected graph.
 In this graph representation, each wire corresponds to a vertex.
 An edge exists between two vertices (wires) if they satisfy either of the following conditions: (i) they touch each other on the same metal layer, or (ii) they reside on neighboring metal layers and have a non-zero overlapping area.
 The resulting graph must be a connected structure.
 For an overall global routing solution to be deemed valid, it must satisfy the validity criteria for all nets in the circuit.